Encroached Pavements At H-9, Force Pedestrians To Have A Risky Walk On Road - UrduPoint

 Besides obstructing smooth traffic flow, the ongoing practice is hampering the mobility of pedestrians, visiting government offices and Metro Bus Station daily.

-Residents of different sectors including H-8, H9 on Wednesday, while complaining about inaction of civic agency, said a strict action should be taken against the violators, who leave them in peril.
+Residents of different sectors including H-8, H9 and others, while complaining about inaction of civic agency, said a strict action should be taken against the violators, who leave them in peril.

 The nurseries owners, apparently in connivance with some officials of Capital Development Authority, have been running their businesses over the pavements for the last couple of years," said Azam Lodhi, a resident of H-9 who used Metro Bus Station to reach his office.